Clear Search

 Conversations about sex and intimacy might already be uncomfortable topics to discuss with a physician.
 More importantly, a woman may not even associate difficulties with sex and her breast cancer treatment.

-But women face a variety of issues and symptoms that can interfere with their relationships and sex lives during and after breast cancer treatment, including body image concerns (such as scars, hair loss and loss of breasts) and changes to their sexual health and comfort (like vaginal dryness or loss of libido resulting from hormone treatments).
-Young women may face complications such as the loss of ovaries or chemotherapy-induced premature menopause.
+But women face a variety of issues and symptoms that can interfere with their relationships and sex lives during and after breast cancer treatment, including body image concerns (such as scars, hair loss, and loss of breasts) and changes to their sexual health and comfort (like vaginal dryness or loss of libido resulting from hormone treatments).
+Dr. Partridge notes that women who have been diagnosed with breast cancer feel physically, and more often, emotionally uncomfortable with the look and feel of their chest/breast area after treatment.
+Young women may face unique complications such as the loss of ovaries, which impacts fertility, or chemotherapy-induced premature menopause.

 There are remedies for some symptoms, including loss of libido, vaginal dryness, pain during sex, and depression, which could be underlying factor in a loss of interest in sex.
 But your doctor needs to know what you are experiencing.